Property and Debt Attorney in Amarillo

-All property and debt is presumed to be community property in a divorce case.
+All property is presumed to be community property.
 Community property and debt is divided by the court.
 Separate property remains the separate property to that person.
 You have to prove that certain property and debts are separate debts.
-In a divorce the community property is to be divided by the court in a manner that is "just and right."
+In a divorce the community property is to be divided by the court in a manner that is “just and right.”
 This doesn’t necessarily mean 50/50, but it usually does.

 Separate property is property you had before the marriage, or property you inherited or received as a gift.
 If he gave you that diamond necklace for your birthday, it is your separate property and he does not have a right to half of it.
 If he owned the house before you were married then the house is his separate property.